bspeice/speice.io/_drafts/case-study-optimization.md

 # Conclusion

 In the end, you don't need to write a custom allocator to test memory performance.
-Rather, there are some pretty good tools that already exist you can make use of!
+Rather, there are some great tools that already exist you can put to work!

 **Use them.**